“Discover your abilities and use them”

-The Academy’s lending library holds a collection of books – up to 2000 items -, and is the focal point of Greek and foreign journals.
+The Academy’s lending library held a collection of books – up to 2000 items -, and was the focal point of Greek and foreign journals.

-During their studies, cadets participate in several educational visits to sites of cultural and historical interest.
-They also participate in educational trips to various places in the country in order to broaden their historic, cultural and military knowledge.
+During their studies, cadets participated in several educational visits to sites of cultural and historical interest.
+They also participated in educational trips to various places in the country in order to broaden their historic, cultural and military knowledge.